BasicWolf/archived-kaylee/doc/tutorial/introduction.rst

   \frac{1 \cdot 1}{\pi \cdot 0.5^2 } =
   \frac{4}{\pi}

-And we can derive the value of PI as follows:
+The value of PI can be derived as follows:

 .. math::
   \pi = 4 \frac{S_{\mathrm{circle}}}{S_{\mathrm{square}}}